ymuto0103/azure-search-static-web-app/README.md

 Build the good-books index using the instructions provided in the readme.To run this program, you need the search endpoint and [API keys](https://learn.microsoft.com/azure/search/search-security-api-keys#find-existing-keys).
 You can find this information in the Azure portal.

 * [bulk-insert/readme](/bulk-insert/readme.md)

+Check the Azure AI Search indexes page in the Azure portal to confirm the good-books index exists.

+## Set connection informtion to Azure AI Search

+1. Under the azure=search-static-web-app\api folder, update the sample.local.settings.json file to include your search service name (not the full URL) and an admin API key.

+1. Save the file as local.settings.json.

 ## Deploy the static web app